Federal law requires that all persons in J-1 and J-2 status maintain adequate health insurance for the duration of their stay in the United States.

 To purchase and enroll in a PGH plan, go to PGH Global, and select "College of William and Mary".

-The Liaison International Plan offers diferent levels of coverage.
+The Liaison Continent Plan offers different levels of coverage.
 We recommend that you purchase a minimum of $500,000 of coverage.

-Seven Corners Insurance Plans are undewritten by the US Fire Insurance Company.
+Seven Corners Insurance Plans are underwritten by the US Fire Insurance Company.
 Its AM Best rating is A.

-To purchase and enroll in the plan, click on Liaison International Plan.
+To purchase and enroll in the plan, click on Liaison Continent Plan.